-The Board retains responsibility for ultimate supervision and control of the Company, and is responsible for ensuring compliance of the outsourcing services and reinsurance agreement and all of its regulatory requirements and obligations.
+The Board retains ultimate responsibility for the governance and sound prudent management of the Company and is responsible for ensuring compliance of the outsourcing services and reinsurance agreement and all of its regulatory requirements and obligations.

 The Board is responsible to the Company's shareholders for the long-term success of the Company, its strategy, values and its governance.
 Great importance is placed on a well-informed and decisive Board, and Board meetings are scheduled and held regularly throughout the year.